markus-langgeng/slstatus/README.md

-# Luke's build of st - the simple (suckless) terminal
+# I use Luke's build of st - the simple (suckless) terminal (thanks Luke, this build is awesome)

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: